alexanderluna/alexanderluna.github.io/_posts/2017-12-28-install-ruby.md

 categories: ruby
 ---

-> This tutorial is greard toward MacOS users
+> This tutorial is geared toward MacOS users

 Index: